 With children around, you don’t have as much private time in the bedroom.
 Don’t waste the private time you do have on foreplay.
 Foreplay doesn’t have to be physical.
-Sending each other sexy text messages throughout the day, naughty notes in each other's lunch boxes, and erotic emails are just as effective as physical foreplay.
+Sending each other sexy text messages throughout the day and notes in each other's lunch boxes are just as effective as physical foreplay.

 With children around, sex can’t be as spontaneous as it used to be.
 There’s a greater risk of being interrupted.
 Instead of waiting until all the conditions are right (which might take a long time), get creative about where and when to do it.
 Sex can still be connecting and romantic at creative times and places.

 After the kids are finally in bed, you’re so exhausted that the last thing on your mind is sex.
 When your spouse makes an advance, you end up having a whole conversation about why you’re not in the mood and how upset you are that he would even think about sex after the kind of day you just had.
 Just think, you probably could have had sex and skipped the fight you just had.
 Besides, there are few things that help you sleep better than snuggling up with your spouse after a connecting night of sex.